UPDATED September 23, 2019

 With our parents aging and life expectancies lengthening, a growing number of Baby Boomers are going to have to care for and support their parents.

-A new survey sponsored by “A Place for Mom” and “The Mutual Fund Store”, shows that 28 percent of Americans whose parents are still living say they already are and will need to support their parents at some point.
+A new survey sponsored by “A Place for Mom” and “The Mutual Fund Store (now known as Financial Engines)”, shows that 28 percent of Americans whose parents are still living say they already are and will need to support their parents at some point.

 The difficulty with that is the 86 percent of Americans who say they're concerned about their ability to support their parents during their retirement.